Cross Posted from innovatingplay.world

 Wish You Well

 I (Christine) kick off the Community Gathering by saying good morning to each student.
 There is such purity in the moment to look each child in the eyes and say good morning to them.
 (The kids will motion with “air hugs” or “air high fives” when they say good morning back to me, and I will reciprocate the gesture.)
-A teacher bonus with greeting each student means that I have just taken attendance. 😉 We remember who was absent after I have greeted everyone, and place the student(s) names inside the Wish You Well heart (this is a ritual from Conscious Discipline.
+A teacher bonus with greeting each student means that I have just taken attendance. 😉 We remember who was absent after I have greeted everyone, and place the student(s) names inside the Wish You Well heart (this is a ritual from Conscious Discipline).

 You’ll notice that there are two sets of text boxes on the outside of the heart.
 This is so that Jessica and I can both have our kids names on the Wish You Well board.
 Wish You Well time is one of the ways we get to check in, for the kids to think about what is outside of their world as their peer(s) in California and New Jersey may not be in school.
 Even if we do not know the reason that they are absent, we sing the Wish You Well song to wish them well.
+(To the tune of the Farmer in the Dell.)

 “We wish you well.